boazbk/tcs/lec_11_running_time.md

 ![Some complexity classes and some of the functions we know (or conjecture) to be contained in them.](../figure/time_complexity_map.png){#figureid .class width=300px height=300px}

 ::: {.remark title="Time hierarchy for NAND++ and Turing machines" #timehierarchyfornandpp}
 The time hierarchy theorem relies on the existence of an efficient universal NAND<< program, as proven in [univ-nandpp](){.ref}.
-We have mentioned that other models, such as NAND++ programs and Turing machines, are polynomially
+We have mentioned that other models, such as NAND-TM programs and Turing machines, are polynomially
 :::